boopsboops/nhamunda-checklist/nhamunda-checklist.md

 #### Description

-The holotype of *Pseudolithoxus flavisetus* sp. n. is pictured in Figure 1.
+The holotype of *Pseudolithoxus XXX* sp. n. is pictured in Figure 2.
 Morphometric measurements and meristic counts are presented in Table 1.
 Largest specimen collected was 147.4 mm (holotype<!-- PN11 -->).
-Body extremely dorso-ventrally compressed, with flattened surface both dorsally and ventrally.
-Head profile shape from dorsal view, rounded to blunted-square.
+Body extremely dorso-ventrally compressed, with flattened surfaces both dorsally and ventrally.
+Shape of head-profile from dorsal view rounded to blunted-square.
 Head with pronounced medial ridge between nares and snout tip.
 Dorsal operculum of the iris present.

 Sucking disk large, approximately as wide as is long, lacking fimbriae, and with the ventral surface bearing small buccal papillae.
 Maxillary barbels short.
 Teeth villiform and bicuspid.
 Lateral cusp of teeth roughly one-half to two-thirds the length of the medial cusp.
 Premaxillary teeth 42-81 (median 56, holotype 55).
 Dentary teeth 33-85 (median 65, holotype 69).